Capital Gains article thumbnail featuring photo of Devin Lucas, tax graphic, and headline, "capital gains in real estate"

 IRS Section 121 allows a reduction of potential capital gains taxes by $250,000 for single filers and $500,000 for married filing jointly filers when certain tests are met for the sale of your primary residence.

-Watch our video here; scroll down for the complete article…
+Videos links here (short version and long version); scroll down for the complete article…

 Simply put – If you have a capital gain from the sale of your main home, you may qualify to exclude up to $250,000 of that gain from your income for single filers, or up to $500,000 of that gain if you are married and file a joint return with your spouse.